 Streams are Rough Terrain.
-Streams are a size -1/2 obstacle and do not block LOS.
+Streams are a size -1⁄2 obstacle and do not block LOS.
 However, there is no LOS into or out of a Stream hex if the Character in the Stream hex has Sneak, Hide, Rally or Reload Orders.
 Exception: A LOS always exists to adjacent hexes or if the LOS can be traced through a series of connected Stream/Depression hexes.
+Streams are treated as Depressions and use that line on the Order/Terrain and Spotting Charts.